beeware/briefcase/docs/reference/platforms/windows/index.rst

 .. attribute:: default

-A boolean describing the initial value of the option in the GUI.
+A Boolean describing the initial value of the option in the GUI.
 If not provided, defaults to ``False``.

 Using installer options